-Slide a new charcoal filter into place and close the door.The filter should rest at the angle shown and set the clock.
+4. Slide a new charcoal filter into place.

+The filter should rest at the angle shown.

-Slide the bottom of the vent cover into place.
-Push the top until it snaps into place.
+5. Slide the top of the vent cover into place.
+Push the bottom until it snaps into place.
 Replace the mounting screws.
 Turn the power back on at the main power supply and set the clock.

-COOKTOP/NIGHT LIGHT REPLACEMENT
+COOKTOP LIGHT REPLACEMENT

-- 1, Unplug oven or turn off power at the main power supply. - 2.
+- Unplug the oven or turn off power at the main power supply. - 2.
 Remove the bulb cover mounting screws.

-- 3. Replace bulb with 30 watt appliance bulb. - 4.
-Replace bulb cover, and mount screw. - 5.
+- 3. Replace bulb(s) with 30 watt appliance bulb(s). - 4.
+Replace bulb cover. - 5.
 Turn the power back on at the main power supply.